spritesarebetter/pixieverse/README.md

 ## Preview

-The Preview is read-only.
+The Preview is "read-only".
 It composites visible hardware sprites using their offsets, priority, per-line colors and OR flags.

 Its grid bounds are calculated from Sprite 0 plus the offsets of visible sprites.
 Moving a sprite beside, above, below or to the left of Sprite 0 enlarges the Preview automatically.